 The Roast Beef Po' Boy From The Munch Factory

 The roots of roast beef po' boys trace back to the gravy used in the Martin brothers' original creations.
-Today, the meat is typically served debris-style, laden with a messily addictive gravy.
+Today, the meat is typically served debris-style, laden with a messily captivating gravy.
 Of course, variations abound—a few versions incorporate sliced meat, while others display thicker shreds that are a hybrid of both traditions.
 Sadly, there are plenty of lackluster, under-seasoned, and tough examples out there, and finding one worth recommending to first-timers was something of a challenge.

 Happily, the Roast Beef Po' Boy ($13) at The Munch Factory in Gentilly delivered on all fronts.
 The meat here is finely shredded, and the naturally rich combination of gravy and mayonnaise—love it or hate it, it's essential here—is blended into a lava-like sauce that spills out onto your plate.
 The bread is also at its peak, the bottom soaking up that bold gravy like a delicious sponge.